korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 ### Domains

-!!! abstract inline end "Example"

-	Embee Research analyzed certificate data related to a domain associated with MatanBuchus in order to surface additional domains using certificates with the same subdomains, certificate authority, and registration period.[^2]

 ####:octicons-arrow-right-24: Domains matching its CN

 TLS certificates contain many fields denoting registrant information, registar information, and various "names" indicating which domain or subdomains the certificate applies to.
 Further pivoting on the domain listed in the common name field (CN) can lead to other certificates listing the same one or similar ones.

-&nbsp;
+!!! abstract "Example"

+	Embee Research analyzed certificate data related to a domain associated with MatanBuchus in order to surface additional domains using certificates with the same subdomains, certificate authority, and registration period.[^2]

 ### TLS Certificates

-!!! abstract inline end "Example"

-	ThreatConnect identified an IP address associated with APT28 serving a certificate that listed the common name `ecitcom[.]net`.
-Pivoting on this name led to several other servers using certificates with the same CN, that resolved domains with completely different names.[^3]

 ####:octicons-arrow-right-24: Certificates with same CN